saf-dmitry/mdviewer/README.md

 ## Choosing a Style

 You can select a preview and print style in the "Style" drop-down menu.
+You can add your own styles as described in the [Adding Custom Styles](#adding-custom-styles) section.

 ## Zooming In and Out